 “Thank you for tea, we will talk to Pearson woman.”

 “Then thank you as well.
 And by the way, we didn’t have this conversation, nor will we ever again speak of the Society or any work you may perform for them.
-Normally, I would never be involved, I would pass you along to my contact, she would contact you or not.
+Normally, I would never be involved, I would pass you along to Pearson, she would contact you or not.
 But I explained to Ms. Pearson that we knew each other already, and that I had some small experience with how you resolved a couple of local issues.
 She agreed it would be acceptable for me to approach you.”

 “Do not be concerned, we came here only to visit, have tea, talk of the occult and New Orleans restaurants.”

-Katya goes to her office, calls the number, a woman picks up, “Pearson.”
+Return to the house, Katya goes to her office, calls the number, a woman picks up, “Pearson.”

 “I have been referred by a gentleman.
 He suggested I call you.”